 The UCLA Center for Community Schooling supports a portfolio of research-practice partnerships (RPPs) designed to address problems that are important to local community schools.
 These partnerships bring together UCLA researchers and school-based practitioners to engage in scholarship that:

 - Frames local problems in a broader research context;

 - Collects and analyzes local data to understand the problem, and;

 - Develops plans to address the problem and support ongoing improvement.

 The goals of these RPPs are to inform practice, ensure accountability, and create generalizable knowledge.
-RPP findings are shared in research briefs and reports, dissertations, conference presentations, and a wide range of publications.
-(See below for recent releases and our Study Tour materials for a curated list of resources.)
+RPP artifacts and findings are shared as research briefs and reports, infographics, dashboards, frameworks, assessments, dissertations, conference presentations, and a wide range of publications co-authored by researchers and practitioners.